rgould/u2622.ca/source/_posts/2014-08-17-implementing-web-hooks-with-meteor.markdown

     curl -H "Content-Type: application/json" -d '{"message":"foo"}' http://localhost:3000/hook
 ```

 Not clear enough?
-Send me an email for some more help!
+Send me an email at rgould@u2622.ca for some more help!